Basic

 Battle Submarines

-Battle submarines have a long range (800) and deal a lot of damage with each shot, but have a very long reload time (8s).
+Battle submarines have a long range and deal a lot of damage with each shot, but have a very long reload time.
 They have a decent amount of health, so it will usually take several units to kill one, which can be challenging if there are other ships or defenses that can protect it.
-They don't have a long sonar and they have enough los to outrange a torp launcher, but they work best when given vision with other units.
+They don't have a long sonar and they have enough LoS to outrange a torp launcher, but they work best when given vision with other units.

 Missile ships

-Missile ships specialize in bombarding land bases, with a 1550 range missile that splits apart into a cluster of bombs hitting the area around its target, which is enough to outrange most land units and defenses and all sea defenses.
-This unit also has a light AA with about the strength of a T1 support ship's AA, which is enough to keep a single gunship from taking it out but additional aa support is needed to fend off anything larger.
-Missile ships also have their own radar with 1000 range, which is enough to find targets on its own but notably less than its weapon range.
+Missile ships specialize in bombarding land bases, with a long-range cruise missile that splits apart into cluster bombs hitting the area around its target, which is enough to outrange most land units and defenses and all sea defenses.
+This unit also has long-range AA, which is enough to keep a single gunship from taking it out, but additional AA support is needed to fend off anything larger.
+Missile ships also have their own radar, but with less range than its missiles.

 This unit is fragile, so expect it to be a priority target for enemy attacks.